Pain Management Programme

 2. Pain Management or Reduction Techniques

-Some people do have to live with some level of pain, but our aim is to help you regain your lifestyle.
-Regular practice of the techniques we teach you may give considerable relief and the techniques can be useful at more stressful times when pain can worsen.
+Our aim is for you to regain your lifestyle, doing the things you enjoy or have to do to support your family, regaining your lifestyle.
+Regular practice of the techniques we teach you may give considerable relief.
+Plus these techniques can be useful at more stressful times when pain or anxiety can worsen.

-Techniques such as reducing stress management, relaxation, imaginary techniques, and reprogramming emotional events can be an integral part of your treatment.
+Techniques such as reducing stress, relaxation, imaginary techniques, and reprogramming emotional events can be an integral part of your treatment.
 Positive thinking is important.

 It’s important to learn self-help techniques and to practice them regularly, especially at the beginning of your time with us.